-In 5th grade, an incident occurred that created some deep negative core beliefs.
+In 5th grade, an incident occurred that created some damaging mindsets.
 My school principal verbally scolded and intentionally embarrassed me in front of a packed lunchroom.
 I was accused of causing lunchroom chaos, including dancing on a table.

 She then pulled me to her office where she and the vice-principle chastised me for what seemed like an hour.
 I cried hysterically, knowing I was completely innocent.
 I was a sensitive kid who didn’t cause problems.